bstjean/mysql_toolkit/README.md

 **initcap** : Returns a character string with the first letter of each word converted to uppercase.
 This function EXACTLY mimics INITCAP of Oracle.
 **isProvince** : Returns 1 if argument is a Canadian 2-letter province code, 0 otherwise.
 **isState** : Returns 1 if argument is an American 2-letter state code, 0 otherwise.
+**lastindexof** : Returns the position of the last occurrence of a substring in a source string.
 **occurrences** : Returns the number of occurrences of a search string inside a source string.
 **rot5** : Encodes/decodes a string with the ROT5 substitution cipher.
 **rot13** : Encodes/decodes a string with the ROT13 substitution cipher.